tock/tock/doc/Userland.md

 calls `yield`.
 The kernel will enqueue upcalls as events occur within the kernel, but the application will not handle them until it yields.

-Applications which are "finished" (i.e. have returned from `main()`) should call an Exit system call.
+Applications which are "finished" should call an Exit system call.
 There are two variants of Exit: exit-terminate and exit-restart.
 They differ in what they signal to the kernel: does the application wish to stop running, or be rebooted?

 ## Inter-Process Communication

-inter-process communication (IPC) allows for separate processes to communicate directly through shared buffers.
+Inter-process communication (IPC) allows for separate processes to communicate directly through shared buffers.
 IPC in Tock is implemented with a service-client model.
 Each process can support one service.
 The service is identified by the name of the application running